-- White washi tape, white, silver or gold paint pen, a permanent marker or a wax pencil.
+- White washi tape, a silver, gold, or white paint pen (like this kind from Posca), a permanent marker, or a wax pencil.

 - A glue stick

-- Silver or gold star stickers (these can replace the tinfoil if you’d like to speed up the project)
+- Silver or gold star stickers like these (these can replace the tinfoil if you’d like to speed up the project)

 - A hairdryer (for quick paint-drying)